 Bob is one of the most interesting DX-pedition leaders as far as I am concerned, because he includes more than just ham radio on his expeditions.
 As he said about Clipperton Reef - "Its all about the island".
 We are currently working on the Heard Island DX-pedition, VK0EK . . . .

 I have given many presentations that I call "The Little Pistol Adventure" series, and the latest one is called "DXCC Honor Roll in One Solar Cycle: A Little Pistol Adventure".
-I presented this at the 2013 Visalia International DX Convention - in the DX Academy program, and will again later this year at Pacificon 2013 - in the Friday Antenna Forum.
+I presented this at the 2013 Visalia International DX Convention - in the DX Academy program, at DX Club meetings in the SF Bay Area, and at Pacificon 2013 - in the Friday Antenna Forum.

 and the feed is a 1:1 current choke followed by a 40 - 500 pf variable capacitor:

 It has 76 buried radials, and for RX - I use the K9AY Loops combined with an N6RK loop that is phased using the MFJ-1025 noise canceller and phasing device.

 The N6RK does have a preamp and tunable circuit, and I have been able to drop the noise by -40 dBm, which in almost every case elevates the signal with almost no noise.
 The BIG difference between hearing and working DX on 160M and not.
 The TX antenna and K9AY loops also works very well on 80M, and is "good enough" to get me to DXCC on 160M.
 Some are still "ESP" - but ESP is better than "no hear". . . . heh heh